Developing an AI-enabled point-of-care monitoring system to detect systemic concentration of therapeutics in blood

 Summary

 According to the World Health Organization, around 50 million people worldwide have epilepsy, making it one of the most common neurological diseases globally.
-Furthermore, they estimate that up to 70% of patient with epilepsy (PWE) could live seizure-free if properly diagnosed and treated.
+Furthermore, it is estimated that up to 70% of patients with epilepsy (PWE) could live seizure-free if properly diagnosed and treated.
 There is a clear unmet clinical need for a point of care (POC) device capable of monitoring antiepileptic drugs (AEDs) levels in patients.

 Essential criteria